Skip to main content

 Retry delay in minutes simply defines the time the package will wait between an execution failure and the next retry.
 Retries and Retries per Step define exactly how the execution package will handle its retry attempts.

 Retries defines the total number of retries the package will attempt, and Retries per Step defines how many attempts will be made on a given execution step.
-An execution step is a basic execution task, which can include an SSIS transfer, executing a pre- or post-step, or a running data cleansing script.
+An execution step is a basic execution task, which can include executing a pre- or post-step, or a running data cleansing script.

 Configuring retries